zhuochengwang/Kaggle-Project/README.md

 # Kaggle-Project
 This repository recorded my exercises in Kaggle.
-Within the project I tried out some new way to solve the problems other than the suggestions.
-Basically a playground of coding haha.
+Kindly note that the coding might be a bit different from the standard answer: sometimes I might try out some other ways which are a bit different from the suggested to solve the problems.